0dminnimda/insurance_calculator_service/README.md

 python -m insurance_calculator_service --help
 ```

+Now when you lanched the app just go to the host, by default http://localhost:80.

+To see what things are possible and play around go to http://localhost:80/docs

 ## Debug

 To debug you'll need to install this app as python package.
 (Personally I'll recommend to use virtualenv)